cervoise/blog/certifications/SLAE/Exo1-Bind_Shell.md

       path = "/" + path
 ```

-Then we have to split the string and revert it in order to repesct endianess.
+Then we have to split the string and revert it in order to respect endianess.

 ```python